openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Clients MUST validate any member of the attachments array that is an external attachment they wish to rely on in the following manner:

 1. Ensure that the object includes the required elements: `url`, `digest`.
-2. Ensure that at the time of request time is before the time represented by the `exp` element.
+2. Ensure that at the time of the request the time is before the time represented by the `exp` element.
 3. Ensure that the URL defined in the `url` element uses the `https` scheme.
 4. Retrieve the attachment from the `url` element in the object.
 5. Ensure that the content MIME type of the attachment is indicated in a content-type HTTP response header
 6. Ensure that the MIME type is not Multipart (see Section 5.1 of [@RFC2046])
-7. Ensure that the MIME type is not "message" media types (see [@RFC5322])
+7. Ensure that the MIME type is not a "message" media type (see [@RFC5322])
-8. Ensure the returned attachment has a cryptographic hash digest that matches the value given in the `digest` object `value` key.
+8. Ensure the returned attachment has a cryptographic hash digest that matches the value given in the `digest` object's `value` key.

 If any of these requirements are not met the content of of the attachment SHOULD NOT be used, SHOULD be discarded and MUST NOT be relied upon.